Online Poisoning Attacks Against Data-Driven Predictive Control: Online poisoning attack problem in data-driven predictive control

 We introduce the data poisoning attack problem in data-driven predictive control (DPC).
-We will first revisit the basics of DPC, then introduce a bilevel optimization that model of data poisoning attacks against DPC.
+We will first revisit the basics of DPC, then introduce a bilevel optimization that models of data poisoning attacks against DPC.